 In this article, I’m going to share with you my review of DJI Osmo Pocket video capacity.
-Based on the past 6 months shooting experience in travel and digital marketing content production, I’ve summarised respectively 3 key pros and cons of this beautiful small digital gadget.
+Based on the past 6 months of shooting experience in travel and digital marketing content production, I’ve summarised respectively 3 key pros and cons of this beautiful small digital gadget.

 - Persons who are looking for a smart device that is easy to start shooting.